Post by Graveyardbride on Dec 23, 2014 2:41:47 GMT -5

 Christmas Ghosts: Haunted Churches & Sunken Bells

 Many ecclesiastical spirits return at Christmastime.
-For instance, on Christmas Eve, a phantom monk haunts the ruins of Strata Florida Abbey near Aberystwyth in Wales where he is observed attempting to rebuild the altar by candlelight.
+For instance, on Christmas Eve, a phantom monk haunts the ruins of Strata Florida Abbey near Aberystwyth in Wales, where he is observed attempting to rebuild the altar by candlelight.
 In Prestbury, Gloucestershire – said to be one of the most-haunted villages in England – the “Black Abbot” materializes in the church, glides through the cemetery and disappears from sight as he walks through a wall on High Street.
 At Buckingham Palace, a spectral monk who died while confined in a cell in the priory which once stood on the site, appears on the terrace.
-This particular spirit is one of the few who actually fits Dickens’ description of a ghost carrying the chains “wrought in life.”
-The phantom monk at Buckingham Palace is bound by heavy chains which produce a truly eerie noise as they are dragged across the cold, hard floor.
+This particular spirit is one of the few who actually carries the chains “wrought in life,” as described by Dickens in his masterpiece, A Christmas Carol.
+The phantom monk at Buckingham Palace is allegedly bound by heavy chains that produce a truly eerie sound as they are dragged across the cold, hard floor.

 Sunken Bells.
-Sunken bells, and bells in general, have always held a special place in ghost lore and Christmas is also a time for the pealing of phantom bells.
+Sunken bells, and bells in general, have always held a special place in ghost lore, and Christmas is also a time for the pealing of phantom bells.
 Bomere Pool, a large, deep body of water almost a half-mile in length and approximately 250 yards across at its widest, near Shrewsbury, Shropshire, wasn’t always there.
-According to legend, several hundred years ago, the local populace grew weary of the restraints imposed on them by Christianity and reverted to the worship of their joyous old pagan gods and goddesses.
-On Christmas Eve, while most of his flock were dancing around a gigantic bonfire in celebration of the Winter Solstice, the priest offered communion to a few loyal Christians and condemned the heathenish practices of those who had gone astray.
-Folklore doesn’t provide the precise details of what transpired that cold December night, but suddenly, the earth upon which the church stood opened, swallowing the building and its surroundings.
+According to legend, several hundred years ago, the local populace grew weary of the restraints imposed upon them by Christianity and reverted to the worship of their joyous old pagan gods and goddesses.
+On Christmas Eve, while most members of his flock were dancing around a gigantic bonfire in celebration of the Winter Solstice, the priest offered communion to a few loyal Christians and condemned the heathenish practices of those who had gone astray.
+The precise details of what transpired that cold December night have been lost in the mists of time, but according to legend, the earth upon which the church stood suddenly opened, swallowing the building and its surroundings.
 The following morning, a magnificent pool the color of sapphire had miraculously appeared.
-Oddly, in this legend, the pagans, not the Christians, were victorious.
-However, the bells of the church, submerged beneath the deep, still waters of Bomere Pool, peal at midnight each Christmas Eve to remind the people of the tragedy.
+Oddly, in this story, the pagans, not the Christians, were victorious.
+Nonetheless, the bells of the church, submerged beneath the deep, still waters of Bomere Pool, peal at midnight each Christmas Eve to remind people of the tragedy.